tejasamrit/tejasamrit/README.md

 - 📫 How to reach me **tejasamrit47@gmail.com**

-- ⚡ Fun fact **A fun fact about you is that you're a true adventurer at heart—you love trying out things that challenge your fears while staying grounded with hobbies like sketching and cycling.
-Plus, your knack for making people laugh makes you the life of the party! 🎨🚴‍♂️😊**
+- ⚡ Fun fact **A fun fact about me is that I'm a true adventurer at heart—you love trying out things that challenge your fears while staying grounded with hobbies like sketching and cycling.
+Plus, my knack for making people laugh makes me the life of the party! 🎨🚴‍♂️😊**

 <h3 align="left">Connect with me:</h3>
 <p align="left">